-Also the relatively quiet driving sound enabled the German tanks to often approach the much louder American tanks undiscovered.
+Also, the relatively quiet driving sound enabled the German tanks to often approach the much louder American tanks undiscovered.

-Also the weight of the Tiger tanks was very well-balanced beside the lower ground pressure by the wide tracks, so that they did not sink so easily in the deep mud.
+Also, the weight of the Tiger tanks was very well-balanced beside the lower ground pressure by the wide tracks, so that they did not sink so easily in the deep mud.
 In addition, the power ratio of the Tiger engine to the tank weight and its track suspension were superior to the lighter Allied tanks.

-Nevertheless the Tiger I and above all the Tiger II had its mechanical weak points due to the higher weight.
-Also the fast development and short introduction time of the tanks lead to problems.
+Nevertheless, the Tiger I and above all the Tiger II had its mechanical weak points due to the higher weight.
+Also, the fast development and short introduction time of the tanks lead to problems.

-This led to the fact that the Tiger I and II could not drive usually more than 55 miles (90 kilometers) at a time, without this lead to mechanical difficulties and empty fuel tanks.
+This led to the fact that the Tiger I and II could not usually drive more than 55 miles (90 kilometers) at a time, without this lead to mechanical difficulties and empty fuel tanks.

 Tanks usually have – even today still – a short durability.
-Above all the heavy armour and the use of small, narrower and lighter engines as with the Tiger, parts of the suspension gear, drive etc lead to a high wear of spare parts.
+Above all the heavy armor and the use of small, narrower and lighter engines as with the Tiger, parts of the suspension gear, drive etc lead to a high wear of spare parts.

 However, the Wehrmacht was aware of the disadvantages of their heavy tanks and so the commanders of higher staffs were made aware that the Tigers can decide a battle, but only as long as one uses them sparingly.

-So forced marches were forbidden, since this causes unnecessary wear at engines, power transmission and suspensions.
+So forced marches were forbidden, since these causes unnecessary wear at engines, power transmission and suspensions.
 The tracks of the Tigers were usable only for less than 500 miles (800 kilometres) if they were stressed hard.

 While on the movement into new positions the Tigers should drive individually, one after the other, since this was possible then with even speed; without constant braking and restarting.
-Also the route of the Tigers had to be planned before carefully due to their size and weight.
+Also, the route of the Tigers had to be planned before carefully due to their size and weight.

-Therefore so some German generals were forced to change their battle plans in order to consider the tactical and mobile restrictions of the Tiger tanks intended to use in the combat.
+Therefore, so some German generals were forced to change their battle plans in order to consider the tactical and mobile restrictions of the Tiger tanks intended to use in the combat.